minio/minio/FreeBSD.md

 It is possible to build the minio server from source on FreeBSD.
 To do this we will used the golang distribution provided by the FreeBSD pkg infrastructure.

-First we will need to install glang as well as GNU make:
+First we will need to install golang as well as GNU make:

 ```
 $ sudo pkg install go gmake